-Under the general torts regime, anyone who by action or omission causes damage to another, in case of fault or negligence, is obliged to repair the damage caused.
-This compensation may also include consequential damages (including moral damages) and loss profits.
+Under the general tort regime, anyone who by action or omission causes damage to another, in case of fault or negligence, is obliged to repair the damage caused.
+This compensation may include consequential damages (including moral damages) and loss profits.

-9. How are multiple tortfeasors dealt with?
+10. How are multiple tortfeasors dealt with?
 Is liability joint and several?
 Can contribution proceedings be brought?

-According to article 1902 of the Civil Code, the obligation that arises from causing damage, involving fraud or fault, is to repair the damage caused.
-Regarding this obligation, when there are several responsible subjects, it will be necessary to analyze whether the behavior of each of the responsible subjects can be individualized or not.
+The Civil Code does not foresee several liability as a rule in case of multiple tortfeasors.
+When there are several responsible subjects, it will be necessary to analyze whether the behavior of each of the responsible subjects can be individualized or not